kubedb/docs/docs/guides/redis/sentinel/replacesentinel/overview.md

 2. `KubeDB` Community operator watches the `Redis` and `RedisSentinel` CR.

-3. When the operator finds a `Redis` CR, it creates a `StatefulSet` and related necessary stuff like appbinding, services, etc.
+3. When the operator finds a `Redis` CR, it creates a `PetSet` and related necessary stuff like appbinding, services, etc.

 4. When the operator finds a `RedisSentinel` CR, it creates a `StatefulSet` and related necessary stuff like appbinding, services, etc.